Around 84,435 Petroleum Sector Complaints Resolved Through Pakistan Citizen Portal - UrduPoint

 The Petroleum Division of Energy Ministry has so far resolved around 84,435 complaints, received through the Pakistan Citizen Portal, launched by Prime Minister Imran Khan in October 2018, which were related to its attached departments and gas companies

-"The PD and some of its attached departments have received as many as 87,812 complaints, out of which 84,435 have been resolved," a senior official privy to petroleum sector developments told APP Monday.
+"The PD and some of its attached departments have received as many as 87,812 complaints, out of which 84,435 have been resolved," a senior official privy to petroleum sector developments told APP.

 He said the PD itself received 467 complaints, out of which 449 were resolved, while Sui Northern Gas Pipelines Company Limited (SNGPL) redressed grievances of 78,326 complainants, out of 79,761 complaints.
 Similarly, Sui Southern Gas Company (SSGC) received 7,584 complaints and resolved 5,660 so far, he added.